catman1809/Project-Euler/README.md

 # Project-Euler
-My solutions to Project Euler problems, mainly in C++, Python and Fortran.
+My solutions to Project Euler problems.
+Codes in C++, Python or Fortran.